-15 This paper describes the development of the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
+This paper describes the development of the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
 To build the coupled model, we implement the coupler using ESMF with its NUOPC wrapper layer.
-The ocean model MITgcm and the atmosphere model WRF are split into initialize, run, and finalize sections, with each of them called by the coupler as subroutines in the main function.
+The ocean model MITgcm and the atmosphere model WRF are split into initialize, run, and finalize sections, with each of them being called by the coupler as subroutines in the main function.

 The coupled model is validated by using a realistic application to simulate the heat events during June 2012 in the Red Sea region.
-Results from the coupled and stand-alone simulations are compared to a wide variety of available observational and reanalysis data.
+To validate the coupled model, results Results from the coupled and stand-alone simulations are compared to a wide variety of available observational and reanalysis data.
 We focus on the comparison of the surface atmospheric and oceanic variables because they are used to drive the oceanic and atmospheric components in the coupled model.
-From the comparison, results obtained from various configurations of coupled and stand-alone model simulations all realistically capture the surface atmospheric and oceanic variables in the Red Sea region over a 30-day simulation period.
+From the comparison,

+- 5 results obtained from various configurations of coupled and stand-alone model simulations all realistically capture the surface atmospheric and oceanic variables in the Red Sea region over a 30-day simulation period.
 The coupled system gives equal or better results compared with stand-alone model components.
-The 2-m air temperature in three major cities obtained in CPL and ATM.DYN are comparable and better than

-5 ATM.STA.
-Other surface atmospheric fields (e.g., 2-m air temperature, surface heat fluxes, 10-m wind speed) in CPL are also comparable with ATM.DYN and better than ATM.STA over the simulation period.
-The SST obtained in CPL is also better than that in OCN.DYN by about 0.1 °C when compared with GHRSST.
+The 2-m air temperature in three major cities obtained in the CPL and ATM.DYN runs are comparable and better than the ATM.STArun.
+Other surface atmospheric fields (e.g., 2-m air temperature, surface heat fluxes, 10-m wind speed) in the CPL run CPL are also comparable with the ATM.DYN run and better - 10 than the ATM.STA run over the simulation period.
+The SST obtained in CPL run is also better than the that in OCN.DYN run by about 0.1 °C when compared with GHRSST.

-The parallel efficiency of the coupled model is examined by simulating the Red Sea region using increasing numbers of CPU cores.
-The parallel efficiency of the coupled model is consistent with that of the stand-alone ocean and atmosphere models
+The parallel efficiency of the coupled model is examined by simulating the Red Sea region using increasing number numbers of CPU cores.
+The parallel efficiency of the coupled model is consistent with that of the stand-alone ocean and atmosphere models when using various number of CPU cores the testusing the same number of cores.
+The CPU time associated with

-10 using the same number of cores.
-The CPU time associated with different components of the coupled simulations shows that the ESMF/NUOPC driver does not add a significant computational overhead.
-Hence the coupled model can be implemented for coupled regional modeling studies on HPC clusters with comparable performance as that attained by uncoupled stand-alone models.
+15 different components of the coupled simulations is also presented, showing shows that the ESMF/NUOPC driver is not a bottleneck in the computation does not add a significant computational overhead.
+Hence the coupled model can be implemented for coupled regional modeling studies on supercomputers HPC clusters with comparable performance as that attained by uncoupled stand-alone models.

 The results presented here motivate further studies evaluating and improving this new regional coupled ocean-atmosphere model for investigating dynamical processes and forecasting applications.
 This regional coupled forecasting system can be improved by developing coupled data assimilation capabilities for initializing the forecasts.
 In addition, the model physics and model uncertainty representation in the coupled system can be enhanced using advanced techniques, such as stochastic physics parameterizations.
-Future work will involve exploring these and other aspects a regional coupled modeling system suited for forecasting and process understanding.
+Future work will involve exploring these and other aspects of further developing a regional coupled modeling system suited for forecasting and process understandingpurposes.